Top 8 Ways To Become Fiscally Responsible

 Bad debt is buying a new pair of sunglasses on a credit card.
 Bad debt is also getting a $30,000 loan to buy a new car.
 Simply put, if it doesn’t make you money, it’s bad debt.

-There are very few examples of good debt because it’s very easy to justify any kind of debt as good debt.
+On the other hand, good debt is debt you acquire to make more money.
+For example, getting a mortgage to buy a rental property that pays for itself is good debt.
+There are very few examples of good debt, though, because it’s very easy to justify any kind of debt as “good.”
 To be fiscally responsible is to control your spending habits and eliminate all bad debt!

 4. You invest your money

 For some people, when they hear the word invest, they imagine a complex world of finance!
-Investing is much easier than you think!
+Investing is much easier than you think.

 5. You have more than one source of income

 Another great source of income would be real estate.
-You could either buy your own rental property or lease a part of your home.
-Services like Airbnb make this possible, requiring very little capital to get started.
+You could buy your own rental property or lease out part of your home.
+Services like Airbnb make this possible with relatively little capital to get started.
+There are so many ways to make passive income that I wish there were enough hours in the day to do them all!
+I wrote a whole article showcasing your options: Top Creative Ways To Earn Passive Income, plus a list of side gigs that pay really well.

 6. You calculate your net worth